sat-masters/docs/Business/Potential interfaces.md

 We build the radio unit with the software on it.
 The customers should just build our radio into their satellite.
 #### Pros:
 - It is easy for the customer to understand what they are buying
--
+- Potentially cheaper to get a product to market
 #### Cons:
 - We will not have control over the radio, which can lead to integration issues and less agility as we need to conform to the product we are buying

-## Interface 3: Selling the "find the best satellite" as a service
+## Interface 3: Licensing the software.
+Just deliver software

 #### Pros:
 - We dont need to touch hardware really

 #### Cons:
 - Dont know if the algorithm is even so good that it would be interesting for the users to buy.

-## Interface 4: Partnering with mega constellations
+## Interface 4: Selling the "find the best satellite" as a service, including server capacity for the deterministic calculatiuons??

 #### Pros:

 #### Cons:

+## Interface 5: Partnering with mega constellations

+#### Pros:

+#### Cons:

-## Interface 4: Some sort of broker service:
+## Interface 6: Some sort of broker service:
 We buy a large chunck of communications from a mega constellation and sell it to multiple satellite operators.

 #### Pros: